-Ever have a furniture project you’ve sanded down (you think) 100% – only to find out when you apply the stain there are swirls and scratches all over the place??
+Ever have a wood furniture project you’ve sanded down (you think) 100% – only to find out when you apply your wood stain that there are swirls and scratches all over the place??

 Trust me, we all have.
 You should know the basics of how to sand wood: sand WITH the grain, use proper ventilation, and dust masks, etc… But here are 5 Game-Changing Tips on How to Sand Wood Furniture to eliminate those swirls and scratches.